paomian/clojure-china/README.md

 ##Contact & Contribution

-- if you want to join us. you can join the QQ group which number is `130107204`
+- if you want to join us. you can join the QQ group `130107204`

 ## Before runing

-Step 1: Create a file named dbconn.clj under src/clojure_china/dbutil with the content as stated **[this](https://github.com/paomian/clojure-china/tree/paomian/src/clojure_china/dbutil)**, and create a local postgres database named clojure_china.
+Step 1: Create a file named dbconn.clj under src/clojure_china/db with the content as stated **[here](https://github.com/paomian/clojure-china/tree/paomian/src/clojure_china/db)**, and create a local postgres database named clojure_china.

-Step 2: run`lein repl`in the path which is project root path,and run`(use 'lobos.core 'lobos.connectivity 'lobos.migration 'lobos.migrations)` then `(migrate)`
+Step 2: run`lein repl` under project root,and run`(use 'lobos.core 'lobos.connectivity 'lobos.migration 'lobos.migrations)` then `(migrate)`

 ## Running